VolvoGroup/dymoval/README.md

 For more info on what is model validation and what is implemented in *dymoval* along with the *dymoval* complete API, you can check the [docs](https://volvogroup.github.io/dymoval/).

 > **Note**
-> If your tutorial won't start, you can manually download the tutorial Jupyter notebook from this repo.
+> If your system don't have a default app for opening `.ipynb` files, then the
+> tutorial won't automatically open.
+However, you have a copy of it in your
+> home folder that you can manually open with your preferred app.

 ## License
 Dymoval is licensed under [BSD 3](https://github.com/VolvoGroup/dymoval/blob/main/LICENSE) license.